 WP All Import Pro allows you to import posts and custom post types (like job listings) using CSV and XML files.
 This guide will show the basics of importing from a CSV file.

-Note: The pro version of WP All Import is required for importing custom fields.
+Note: The Pro version of WP All Import is required for importing custom fields, which WPJM uses.

 Columns you may want to include:

 - Job Title